-Verbal credits Japan's "remix culture" -- an environment he says encourages young designers to challenge the status quo.
+Verbal credits Japan's "remix culture" -- an environment he said encourages young designers to challenge the status quo.

-He says the couple embraced "remix culture" early on in their business model.
+He said the couple embraced "remix culture" early on in their business model.

 During the early days, AMBUSH reached out to -- what would then be considered -- unconventional personalities to represent the brand, particularly young influencers in the realm of streetwear and hip-hop.

 The likes of West and Pharrell Williams -- award-winning musicians who were then considered hip-hop's rising stars -- were often spotted in AMBUSH jewelry early in their careers.